-To the best of the Company's knowledge and based primarily on the Frost & Sullivan Report, over 70% of the global market of industrial PLCs is ruled by six major players and in addition there are over 30 companies with an annual turnover of more than US\$ 10 million.
+To the best of the Company's knowledge and based primarily on the Frost & Sullivan Report, over 70% of the global market of industrial PLCs is ruled by six major players and in addition there are over 30 companies with an annual turnover of more than USD 10 million.
 One can define three categories of major competitors in the market:

 - A. Market leaders, usually multinational companies with global operations active in multiple fields, including in the PLC sector.
 Included in this group are: Mitsubishi Electric Automation Inc., Rockwell Automation / Allen Bradley Company Inc., Siemens AG, Omron Corp., Schneider Electric and GE Intelligent Platforms. - B. Large multinationals dealing primarily in PLCs.
-Companies included in this group: B&R Industrial Automation, ABB, Yokogawa Corp., Automation Direct/Koyo, Bosch Rexroth AG, Toshiba International Corp., Philips Components and Festo Group.
+Companies included in this group: B&R Industrial Automation, ABB, Yokogawa Corp., Automation Direct/Koyo, Bosch Rexroth AG, Toshiba International Corp., Philips Components and Festo Group. - C. Smaller companies operating in limited geographical regions or dealing in special niche products.
+This group includes such companies as: Honeywell Safety Management Systems, Kim Controls, Horner Electric APG, and PILZ.
+In the Company's estimation, its activity in the products segment falls into this category.
+The Company knows of no other Israeli companies in this category.